Research what will be necessary to upgrade to Backdrop CMS

 The concept of a Layout—a structural layer that lives between themes and blocks—is new in Backdrop.
 If you’ve not worked with Layouts before, you might consider installing a new Backdrop site locally and playing around with it a bit to familiarize yourself with Layouts, what’s available, and how they can be used.

-Review Drupal contributed modules.
+Review Drupal contributed modules

 Very few Drupal sites run on what's in core alone.
 Have the modules you are using been ported to Backdrop already?
 If not, are you prepared to port them yourself?
 Most modules can be ported to Backdrop in a matter of hours; although a particularly complex module could take days.
+There is a Drupal 7 module Backdrop Upgrade Status, that will show you the current upgrade status of each contributed module on your Drupal 7 site: whether it has been ported to Backdrop, if there's a different module with equivalent functionality or if it does not (yet) exist.

-Categorize Drupal contributed modules.
+Categorize Drupal contributed modules

 We recommend creating a list of all the Drupal 7 modules installed on the site.
 Then go through and categorize each one based on the following criteria: